BartMistrot/bartmistrot/README.md

 ### I am a cybersecurity researcher that specializes in reverse engineering and exploit development with a career focus as a penetration tester.

-- 👨🏻‍💻 I love to find cool novel ways to hack technology so I can make it do things it's not supposed to do.
+- 👨🏻‍💻 I love to experiment with novel ways to exploit technology
 - 🧰 In my free time I find reverse engineering both software and hardware extremely fun
 - ☠️ Exploit development is one of my favorite personal pastimes
 - 📚 Perpetual student always trying to learn something new